Topical SEO – Create Supporting Articles

-Now this doesn’t just extend to your content on the page, but it actually makes the same connections between web pages and link neighborhoods.
-Each web page, Google see’s as a node.
+Now, this doesn’t just extend to your content on the page, but it actually makes the same connections between web pages and link neighbourhoods.
+Each web page, Google sees as a node.
 It then works out the topical relevancy between each and this can even affect the total value a link may pass.

 Term frequency is page level and another phrase to explain keyword density of wording being repeated on particular articles.
 The more times a keyword is repeated on the page then the more weight is given to google that this webpage is about this particular keyword.

 Inverse Document Frequency is domain level and how many documents are repeated in a given topic to create content depth around that particular niche/topic.
-The more documents on a domain supporting this topic the stronger influence your website has for it.
+The more documents on a domain supporting this topic the stronger influence your website have on it (domain authority).